benchmark-repo/ispd2013contest-benchmarks/README.md

 - git clone git@github.com:eda-globetrotter/ispd2013contest-benchmarks.git
 - git lfs track "*.tgz" "*.gz" "*.sdc" "*.spef" "*.v" "*.tar" "*.bz2"

+See \cite{Olson2016} regarding using the software utility *Git Large File Storage (LFS)* to manage large files (for the benchmarks) in the benchmark repository.

 ### Command to Verify the Types of Files Tracked by Git Large File Storage (LFS)
 - git lfs track